 - increased energy for activities at work and home;

 - greater comfort in taking initiative and increased calmness in stressful situations.

 And a recent study with a Volvo managerial team in Sweden also suggested that the psychological changes accompanying TM practice could enhance decision-making skills while also improving the ability to find creative solutions to complex problems.

 How about just a snooze?

 It is well documented that lack of sleep makes a brain turn mush rather quickly.
-Even moderate sleep deprivation is enough to make a person less able to pay attention, to learn new things or to perform the most routine tasks.
+Even moderate sleep deprivation is enough to make a person less able to pay attention, learn new things or perform the most routine tasks.

 “Don’t just do something, sit there!”

 As evidence keeps mounting, more and more employers around the globe are picking up that sometimes productivity increase can come from halting all activity at the workplace.